Part 2 of 3

 4. Risk Assessment: The effect-coded data can also help

 assess risk factors.
-Countries with high deviations in Mortgage to Income ratios
+Countries with high deviations in mortgage-to-income ratios

 or property price affordability may indicate greater risks for investors or